PabloMazurkiewicz/Next-AI-Saas/README.md

-# Genius | An AI-powered Saas platform built with Next.js 13, React, Tailwind, Prisma, Stripe
+# An AI-powered Saas platform built with Next.js 13, React, Tailwind, Prisma, Stripe

-Genius is an AI-based application that offers various functionalities, including AI chat, image generation, video generation, music generation, and code generation.
+This is an AI-based application that offers various functionalities, including AI chat, image generation, video generation, music generation, and code generation.
 This user-friendly platform is designed to make these features accessible to users seamlessly.

 ## Authentication

-Genius offers a secure authentication process using the Clerk library.
+This program offers a secure authentication process using the Clerk library.
 Users need to log in to access AI chat, image generation, video creation, music generation, and code generation features.

 ## Usage